JoE11-y/NFT-Lottery-Frontend/README.md

 node ./operator/withdrawContractFunds.js
 ```

-This command allows the lottery owner to be able to withdraw his own winnings from the lottery, function can only be called after the has been paid off.
+This command allows the lottery owner to be able to withdraw his own winnings from the lottery, function can only be called after the winner has been paid.

 ### 4.3 Update Lottery Interval